School of Clinical Medicine, University of Cambridge

 The School of Clinical Medicine is the medical school of the University of Cambridge in England.
-According to the QS World University Rankings 2020, it ranks as the 3rd best medical school in the world.
+The medical school is considered as being one of the most prestigious in the world, ranking as 1st in The Complete University Guide, followed by Oxford University Medical School, Harvard Medical School, and Stanford School of Medicine and 2nd in the world in the 2023 Times Higher Education Ranking.
+The Cambridge Graduate Course in Medicine (A101) is the most competitive course offered by the university and in the UK, and is among the most competitive medical programmes for entry in the world.
 The school is located alongside Addenbrooke's Hospital and other institutions in multiple buildings across the Cambridge Biomedical Campus.